Subterranean river: Ecology

 Some fish (popularly known as cavefish) and other troglobite organisms are adapted to life in subterranean rivers and lakes.

 Mythology and literature

 Greek mythology included the Styx, Phlegethon, Acheron, Cocytus, and Lethe as rivers within the Underworld.
 Dante Alighieri, in his Inferno, included the Acheron, Phlegethon, and Styx as rivers within his subterranean Hell.
+Similar references were made in John Milton's Paradise Lost.
 The river Alph, running "Through caverns measureless to man / Down to a sunless sea" is central to the poem Kubla Khan, by Samuel Taylor Coleridge.

 The characters in Jules Verne's Journey to the Center of the Earth encounter a subterranean river:

 "Hans was not mistaken," he said.
 "What you hear is the rushing of a torrent."